GoogleChromeLabs/puppy-content/content/en-US/api/NDEFReader.md

 ### Scheduling a write with a timeout

 It can sometimes be useful to set a time limit on a write operation.
-Like you ask the user to touch a tag, and if no tag is found within a certain amount of time, then you time out.
+For example, you ask the user to touch a tag, and if no tag is found within a certain amount of time, then you time out.